davidtchiu/davidtchiu.github.io/teaching/cs161/lab7.loops/index.md

 #### Instructions

-**READ THIS** Before we get started, it should be noted that I do not expect you to complete this lab within the period.
-You will get credit for attending and for making progress.
-So **don't get discouraged or frustrated** -- this can be a particularly difficult lab because we're still at the point where we're trying to wrap our minds around loops and arrays!

 You can view any problems you weren't able to solve during the lab period as review problems -- they are a good study tool.